Ann wins the nonrepetitive game over four letters and the erase-repetition game over six letters: Ben wins the erase-repetition game over 3 letters

 \section{Ben wins the erase-repetition game over 3 letters}

+\begin{lemma} Ben wins the erase-repetition game over $3$ letters. \end{lemma} \begin{proof} It is always a bad choice for Ann to repeat the last letter of the word, since Ben can do the same thing and then we are back to the same configuration.
+So if Ann has a winning strategy then she never repeats the last letter of the word.
+We now describe the winning strategy of Ben (it is illustrated in Fig. \ref{figben}).

-\begin{lemma} Ben wins the erase-repetition game over $3$ letters. \end{lemma} \begin{proof} Without loss of generality, we can assume that the two first letters played are $0$ and $1$.
-Then if Ann plays $1$, so does Ben and nothing happens and if she plays $0$ Ben can play $1$ and cancel her move.
-So Ann has to play $2$ for the game to progress and Ben can play $0$ and the game then reaches the word $0120$.
-Now for any letter that Ann can play, Ben can play a letter that brings the game back to the same situation (ie, ``the word is $0120$ and it's Ann's turn'').
+Up to a permutation of the alphabet, the two first letters played by Ann and Ben are respectively $0$ and $1$.
+If Ann plays $0$, Ben can play $1$ so we remove the second part of the square $0101$ and we are back to the word $01$ and Ann's turn.
+So in a winning strategy, Ann has to play $2$ for and Ben can play $0$ and the game then reaches the word $0120$.
+Here, if Ann plays $2$ Ben can play $0$ and we reach $0120$ and Ann's turn, which is a previously visited configuration.
+So for the game to progress, she has to play $1$ and then Ben can play $2$ so this is Ann's turn and the word is $012$.
+Now if she plays $1$, Ben answers $2$ and we are back to Ann's turn with the word $012$.
+If she plays $0$ then Ban can simply play $0$, so this is now Ann's turn and the word is $0120$ which is a situation we've already encountered.
 We deduce that over $3$ letters Ann cannot hope to reach a word of length larger than $6$. \end{proof}

-With a similar, but slightly more complicated analysis one can verify that Ben wins the hard game over $4$ letter.
+With a similar, but slightly more complicated analysis one can verify that Ben wins the hard game over $4$ letters.
 Thus, we know that if Ann wants to win the erase-repetition game with $4$ letters then she needs to use the erasing to her advantage.
 Erasing the second half of a square of even period puts the game into a previously visited configuration and if Ann creates a square of odd length at her turn then Ben can skip his next turn (by repeating a single letter) to put the game in a previously visited configuration.
 Hence, if Ann has a winning strategy for the erase-repetition game over $4$ letters, this strategy must regularly put Ben in a position where he can choose to create a square of odd length.
 It is not clear if our approach can be adapted to deal with such strategies (and with the fact that the size of the word does not necessarily increase at every step).
 On one hand, the erase-repetition game does not seem to be much easier for Ann than the hard game, but on the other hand, when trying to play the game with short words it seems that the difference might be enough to allow Ann to win the game.